chichinabo/chichinabo.github.io/getting-started/index.md

 ## Purpose

 It is said that about the 80% of data analysis is spent in data preparation tasks.
 Cleaning, organizing, collecting new data sets, creating charts or mining for paterns are some of the tasks required before you can get some insight from data.
-Chichinabo.org searches datasets where these tasks could be done only one more time.
+Chichinabo.org looks for datasets where these tasks could be done only one more time.

 We want to create simple, cheap and rehusable code projects for improving accesibility of certain public datasets.

-## Conditions for creating a Chichinabo project
+## Conditions for creating a project

+Chichinabo.org is organized into simple and useful data projects.

 Internet and database technologies may change, but a Chichinabo project will remain: